 Please note that once started the test cannot be paused.
 If you need a break to take medication or use the toilets, please raise your hand to notify the invigilator who will assist you in leaving the test room.
 However the test will continue running and you will lose test time whilst you are out of the test room.

 If you feel ill during your test, raise your hand to notify the invigilator.
-If you do not do this your illness will not be accepted as mitigating circumstances.
-If you are not well enough to continue testing please contact the UCAT Office as soon as possible.
+If you do not report your illness, it will not be accepted as mitigating circumstances.
+If you are too unwell to continue, you should end your test and then contact the UCAT Office as soon as possible.